emilyepozzi/Readme-Generator/Develop/README.md

 https://github.com/emilyepozzi/Readme-Generator

 ## Description
-This app allows users to use node.js to make a README.md file.
+This app allows users to provide anyone with a quality README.

 # Table of Contents
 * [Installation](#installation)